fablab-bayreuth/coinspi/README.md

 the pulses and put the UART signal in its place instead.
 You could even output everything with a bluetooth module.

+A DIP ATMega8 fits into the CH-926's case rather easily, and runs on the same voltage (5V), so you can have everything looking the same as before, but with much nicer outputs :)

 TODO: Document the SPI pins on the shift register properly.